 now on the faculty at U.C.
 Irvine.

-now on the faculty at University of Michigan.
+now a faculty member at the University of Michigan.

-now a Marie Curie Fellow at the University of Portsmouth.
+now a faculty member in the Astronomy Group at the University of Southampton.